• Skip to main content

 Home-Delivered Meals

-A hot, nutritious lunch is delivered Monday-Friday, or 5 frozen meals are delivered once weekly.
+A hot, nutritious lunch is delivered Monday-Friday, or 5 frozen meals delivered once weekly.
 Provided in partnership with Seneca County Commission on Aging.
-Marion County Council on Aging 740-387-0401
+Call Marion County Council on Aging 740-387-0401

 Personal Shopping